Brightest Stars

 Vega is the fifth-brightest star visible from Earth, and the third-brightest easily visible from mid-northern latitudes, after Sirius and Arcturus.
 At about 25 light-years away, it is the sixth-closest of all the bright stars, or fifth if you exclude Alpha Centauri, which most of the Northern Hemisphere can’t easily see.

 The star’s distinct blue color indicates a surface temperature of nearly 17,000 degrees Fahrenheit (9,400 Celsius), which is is about 7,000 degrees F (4,000 C) hotter than our sun.
-This star is roughly 2.5 times the diameter of the sun, and about twice its mass.
+Vega’s diameter is roughly 2.5 times the diameter of the sun, and it has about twice its mass.
 But Vega’s internal pressures and temperatures, far greater than our sun’s, will cause it to burn its internal fuel faster.
 At only half a billion years old, Vega is already middle-aged.
 That’s in contrast to our middle-aged sun, which is 4 1/2 billion years old.
 Vega is only about a tenth our sun’s age, but it will run out of fuel in only another half-billion years.

 In astronomer-speak, Vega is an “A0V main sequence star.”
 The “A0” signifies its temperature, whereas the “V” is a measure of energy output (luminosity), indicating that Vega is a normal star (not a giant).
 “Main sequence” means it’s in the category of normal stars, and produces energy through stable fusion of hydrogen into helium.
 With a visual magnitude of +0.03 (apparent brightness), Vega appears only marginally dimmer than Arcturus, but with a distinctly different, cool-blue color.